Institute of Applied Biosciences

 New paper in Frontiers in Nutrition

 Our collaborative paper from the Prolamin Working Group (PWG), namely Carlo Catassi, Fernando G. Chirdo, Paul J. Ciclitira, Conleth Feighery, Carmen Gianfrani, Frits Koning, Knut E. Lundin, Detlef Schuppan, Marinus J. Smulders, Olivier Tranquet, Riccardo Troncone and Peter Koehler, entitled "Recent progress and recommendations on celiac disease from the Working Group on Prolamin Analysis and Toxicity" was just accepted today in Frontiers in Nutrition.
 Based on the current state of knowledge, this perspective from the PWG members provides recommendations regarding clinical, analytical and legal aspects of celiac disease.
-The full text will be available soon here: doi: 10.3389/fnut.2020.00029
+The full text is available here: doi: 10.3389/fnut.2020.00029

 André Lity starts as a chemical-technical assistant and will work on different projects on cereals, protein analysis and baking.
 Welcome to our group!